IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/archived/README - Copy.md

     incomplete set of test cases for adequate code coverage.

-4. Explore the Java classes in partition0 and partition1
+4. Explore the Java classes in partition0, partition1, and Utility partition

     a.  **Double-click** on each of the **partition**s to display the number of Java classes in each partition

     ![Graphical user interface, application Description automatically  generated](./images/media/image56.png)

-    - **Partiton0** contains four classes (HitCount, IncrementAction, Increment and IncrementSSB) which the classes that were identified as part of the “**hitcount”** use case from our test cases.
+    - **Partiton0** contains three classes (HitCount, IncrementAction, and IncrementSSB) which the classes that were identified as part of the “**hitcount”** use case from our test cases.

-      - Within partition0, you can see that mono2micro observed
-        intra-partition communication, as indicated by the lines between the classes**.**

     - **Partiton1** contains one class (SnoopServlet) which is the only class that was observed in the “snoop” test case

+    - **Utility** contains one class (Increment) which was identified by Mono2Micro as a potential utility class.

-    - As you can see, there are **no lines** between these partitions, indicating that there is no partition to partition (inter-partitioning) communication observed between the classes in partition 0 and partition1.
+    - As you can see, there are **no lines** between these partitions, indicating that there is no partition to partition (inter-partitioning) communication observed between the classes in partition0, partition1, and Utility partition.

       - This is because the initial partition recommendations placed all the classes that communicate in the **hitcount** use case into a single partition.
+Also, by default the inter-partitioning communication to **Utility** partition is disabled.

     The initial partitioning recommendations are a starting point and generated taking into consideration based on the business logic and natural seams that were discovered during the analysis.